HIAS Staff list and biographies

 Jo has worked for HIAS since 2008.
 Her main areas of responsibility include:

-Jo fulfils two main roles, that of co-lead inspector/adviser for mathematics in Hampshire and that of challenge partner to secondary LLPs, working with senior leaders in HIAS and in schools to secure whole school improvement.
-Jo specialises in supporting schools in all phases to develop their mathematics provision for all learners.
+Jo’s main role is that of co-lead inspector/adviser for mathematics in Hampshire.
+Jo specialises in supporting schools in all phases to develop their mathematics provision for all learners with a current focus on KS3 and KS4.
 This includes curriculum development, support with subject knowledge and pedagogy and the interpretation and use of data.
 Her particular area of interest and expertise is in provision for those learners working at greater depth.

-Jo is currently a member of the CPD committee for the Mathematical Association and the Education Committee for the London Mathematical Society.
-She is also working with development groups in the Advisory Committee for Mathematics Education (ACME).
-ACME is based at the Royal Society and aims to influence government strategy and policies with a view to improving the outcomes of mathematics teaching and learning in England.
+Jo is currently a member of the Education Committee for the London Mathematical Society.
+She also works closely with other professional bodies to monitor policy at a national level and ensure that this is disseminated to schools and departments when appropriate.
 Jo was a full committee member of ACME until 2013 and was involved in the production of the ACME report Empowering Teachers: Success for Learners.
-Jo was a member of the advisory group working with the DfE to develop the 2014 National Curriculum and has also worked with the Standards and Testing Agency to develop assessment materials for KS1 and for online teacher training.
+ACME stands for the Advisory Committee for Mathematics Education , which is based at the Royal Society and aims to influence government strategy and policies with a view to improving the outcomes of mathematics teaching and learning in England.
+Jo was a member of the advisory group working with the DfE to develop the 2014 National Curriculum and has also worked with the Standards and Testing Agency to develop assessment materials and online teacher training.

 Teaching and Learning Adviser